Dogru-Isim/RemoteControlPhone/README.md

 NOTE: This is just a demo for now but it does the job.
 Also, it will probably work just for android.

-Connect your phone to your PC (or vice versa) via WiFi.
-(Also, I didn't check but the program will probably work for other devices too, like a tablet or another phone if they have the installations which are necessary) to simulate your mouse (moves, clicks (right click has and the wheel has not been yet implemented))
+Connect your phone to your PC via WiFi.
+(I didn't check but the program will probably work for other devices too, like a tablet or another phone if they have the necessary installations) to simulate your mouse (moves, clicks) (right click and the wheel has not been yet implemented)

 =-=-=-=-=-=-=-=-=-=-=-=